 Assigned as follows:

-Summary of Abuse Allegations against Father Robert J. Gibson:
+Summary of Sexual Abuse Allegations against Fr.
+Robert Gibson:

-In 1995, the Diocese of Scranton was contacted by an attorney representing a man who said he was sexually abused by Father Robert Gibson in 1975 as a 14 year old boy.
+Fr.
+Robert Gibson was ordained a priest in 1958, who served in multiple parishes in the Diocese of Scranton.
+According to media reports, in 1995, an attorney representing a man who said he was sexually abused by Fr.
+Gibson in 1975 as a 14-year-old boy, contacted the Diocese.
 When confronted, Gibson admitted to the allegation and was sent to a notorious pedophile treatment center in Downingtown, Pennsylvania, for evaluation.
 In August 1995, he left his evaluation with a recommendation that he reside in a parish under close supervision and continue therapy.

 In 1997, the Diocese of Scranton received a new complaint that her son was being “groomed” by Gibson.
 He was sent to St. John Vianney in Downingtown again for a second evaluation.